-FIGURE 15: HIKING TRAIL AT LAKE TEXOMA
+FIGURE 16: HIKING TRAIL AT LAKE TEXOMA

-Oklahoma Archaeological Survey, Oklahoma State Parks, Lake Texoma Association, and nearby Chambers of Commerce.
+ODOT has been engaged with stakeholders in the planning of the Roosevelt Bridge Project since early 2021.
+Initial stakeholder meetings were held with local elected officials and agencies including the USACE, Chickasaw Nation, Choctaw Nation, Oklahoma State Historic Preservation Office, Oklahoma Archaeological Survey, Oklahoma State Parks, Lake Texoma Association, and nearby Chambers of Commerce.
 These agencies were briefed on the existing condition of the bridge and the potential alternatives to provide a safe crossing of Lake Texoma that meets future demand.
 Alternatives that preserve the historic integrity of the existing structure as well as replacement alternatives have been presented.
 The project also has widespread support from local agencies and elected officials.
 Letters of support are included with this application.

-Public engagement included in-person and virtual outreach opportunities.
+Public engagement has included in-person and virtual outreach opportunities.
 ODOT prepared a Public Involvement Plan describing the planned methods of outreach and notification, including identification of environmental justice communities.
-Notification of the in-person and online public meetings was conducted through several means, including letters to agencies, tribes, elected officials, local school districts, law enforcement, medical facilities, and emergency service providers.
+Notification of the in-person and on-line public meetings was conducted through several means, including letters to agencies, tribes, elected officials, local school districts, law enforcement, medical facilities, and emergency service providers.
 In addition, 4,670 postcards were delivered via direct mail to all addresses in the vicinity of the Project on both sides of the lake.
 Using direct mail ensures that all addresses receive notification regardless of owner status.
 Local media also reported on the meeting and the informational website.
 The Chickasaw and Choctaw Nations provided early input into the planning and development of the project.
 Both tribes have expressed support for replacing the bridge and have offered assistance to ODOT staff performing studies.
+The Chickasaw Nation has provided input on their preferred alternative for the project which will be considered in ODOT's final decision.
 The Lake Texoma Association has advocated for a pedestrian/bicycle connection across Lake Texoma to provide an affordable, carbon-friendly alternative for lake visitors and provide an opportunity to enhance active transportation.
 The Project includes this multimodal connection and continued discussions with these and other stakeholders will take place as design continues.

-ODOT concluded a six-week virtual public open house at www.odot.org/US70LakeTexoma in August 2023.
+ODOT recently concluded a six-week virtual public open house at www.odot.org/US70LakeTexoma.
 Because US-70 is a significant regional facility, and Lake Texoma attracts visitors from a large area, on-line engagement was included to reach these users as well as to provide a convenient way for the public to access Project information.
 All webpages were Section 508 compliant for accessibility.
 The website presented a virtual tour of the project, providing visitors with a general overview of the project and then directing them to different pages with more detailed information.
 Pages on the Section 4(f) alternatives and the replacement alternatives were also provided.
 In the six weeks the site was live there were over 2,600 unique visitors and over 280 comments submitted.
 ODOT also held an in-person public meeting on July 25, 2023, in Kingston, OK (Figure 17).
 Over 140 people attended the public meeting where ODOT staff gave a presentation on the Project and answered questions.
 All but two of the comments received from the public expressed a desire for a new bridge due to safety concerns or to increase capacity.
 Stakeholder and public meeting summaries are included at ODOT Roosevelt Bridge.

-FIGURE 16: ROOSEVELT BRIDGE PUBLIC MEETING, JULY 25, 2023
+FIGURE 17: ROOSEVELT BRIDGE PUBLIC MEETING, JULY 25, 2023